 Ku-Ring-Gai Chase National Park is only 30 km from Sydney and natural bushland that you can choose for a perfect sightseeing day trip.
 Visiting Ku-Ring-Gai Chase National Park is not on the wish list of many overseas tourists as it is not heavily advertised such as the Blue Mountains and Hunter Valley.
-However, locals know the sprawling beauty of this national park, the best foreshores in Northern beaches, a sanctuary for wildlife with history and local charm.
+However, locals know the sprawling beauty of this national park, the best foreshores in Northern beaches, a sanctuary for wildlife with history, and local charm.
 This makes a perfect destination for either a day trip or a weekend gateway.

 In this article, you will find practical information, advice and tips to help you plan your day trip from Sydney to Ku-Ring-Gai Chase National Park and make the most of your visit.

 Set the Kalkari Discovery Centre on your GPS navigation and start your day trip.
 More precisely, use this address – 402 Ku-Ring-Gai Chase Rd, Mount Colah NSW 2079.
 Passing the Harbour bridge, you will be able to get to the Ku-Ring-Gai Chase National Park within less than 1 hour.
 There are 4 entry points to the park, namely Mount Colah, Turramurra, Terrey Hills, and Church Point.
 An entry fee of $12 applies to a small vehicle less than 8 seats.
 If you travel in a minibus, the charges will reach $4.40 per adult.

 First stop of the day to Ku-Ring-Gai Chase National Park

 On your day trip to Ku-Ring-Gai Chase National Park, we suggest you enter via the Turramurra entry point.
 It’s for nothing else, to gather some valuable information about the park.
 The volunteers at the Kalkari visitor centre will share some interesting facts about Guringai people, native animals and plants in the park, and Aboriginal rock engravings.
 A brief walk from this centre, you can easily spot free-roaming wild Eastern Gray Kangaroos.